RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/3_managing_networks.md

 {{< figure src="../images/lab2-neutron-create-network-3.png" title="Lab 2 Figure 4: Enter Neutron Subnet Details" >}}

 {{% alert success %}}
-You should see a green succes box in the upper right corner of the screen that says **Success: Created network "private-a".** Your network topology should now show 2 networks, public and private-a
+You should see a green success box in the upper right corner of the screen that says **Success: Created network "private-a".** Your network topology should now show 2 networks, public and private-a

 If this is not the case, let the instructor know now
 {{% /alert %}}